webandras/static-site-express/README.md

 Also call the `bin/css` and `bin/js` watcher scripts to make sure the bundles recreated after file changes.

 _TODO:_ The build process is intentionally delayed with setTimeout, to have enough time the css to be compiled after changes (see watch-css script).
 So it is reacting slower to changes, and the css watch script is also a bit slow.
-Crashes are rare now.

 2. Serve website on `localhost:4000` (or the port you set in .env, default port is 4000):